-Council has prepared a 10 year Pedestrian Access and Mobility Plan (PAMP) to provide a strategic and holistic approach to footpath provision and maintenance across the Shire.
-This is Council's first overarching PAMP and it will be used to identify priorities for pedestrians and to improve footpaths and footpath networks over the next decade.
+Council has prepared a 10 year Pedestrian Access and Mobility Plan (PAMP).
+The PAMP provides a strategic and holistic approach to footpath provision and maintenance across the Shire.
+The purpose of the Plan is to:

 - Enable community groups to prepare strategically-aligned grant applications in the future.

 How was the Pedestrian Access and Mobility Plan developed?

 During October and November 2018, we asked the community to have their say by:

 - Attending one of five design workshops.